Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 ## The Wisdom So Far

-- Sometimes, an email is just a way to say, “I love you.”
+- Sometimes, an email is just a way to say, "I love you."
 - People think about you much less than you either hope or fear.
-- It’s often easier not to be terrible.
+- It's often easier not to be terrible.
-- Whenever you’re not sure what to say, either say nothing, or ask a question.
+- Whenever you're not sure what to say, either say nothing, or ask a question.
 - Be sparing in how often you tell someone their negative feelings are wrong; it rarely helps a sad person to be told that they are also a liar.
 - Related: feelings are *real*.
 (Thanks, Mike S.)
 - Never organize anything you should discard.
 - Organizing your email is like alphabetizing your recycling.
 - As you cross the street, notice which car's driver feels most likely to do something stupid or dangerous.
 Walk a little slower, turn your head, and make direct eye contact.
 Brains cannot help but notice faces, plus eye contact startles anyone into suddenly remembering they live amongst other actual people.
 - Related corollary: navigate an urban sidewalk by *avoiding* eye contact.
 Not because you're anti-social, but because eyes tell you little about where your fellow pedestrians are headed.
 Monitor feet and footsteps for imminent direction; unfix your gaze ~two head-heights above the crowd to detect emerging patterns.
-- If the thing you’re cooking doesn’t smell or sound like food yet, it’s probably not food yet.
+- If the thing you're cooking doesn't smell or sound like food yet, it's probably not food yet.
 - Buy slightly larger shoes.
 - Say hello to every dog.
 - Always wave back at children and all persons on trains.